 While doing this, mentally repeat a mantra consisting of an “I am…” statement.
 For instance, “I am calm,” or “I am happy.”
 Mentally repeat this mantra once each on the inhale and the exhale- don’t try to repeat it more often than that, or you’ll feel rushed.

-If you’re feeling stressed, overwhelmed, low on energy, having trouble sleeping, or just want to feel more focused and grounded, I highly recommend getting into the habit of meditation.
+If you’re feeling stressed, overwhelmed, low on energy, having trouble sleeping, or just want to feel more focused and grounded, I highly recommend getting into the habit of meditation and making it part of your morning routine.
 Along with a few other lifestyle changes I’ve made to help me sleep better and be more alert during the day, meditation has been one of the major contributing factors to my dramatic increase in well-being over the past year.
-If you’d like to learn about those other changes that has dramatically improved my life, sign up below to download my free ebook, Ten Life-Changing Fitness Hacks.